michalrus/interview/README.md

 # interview

-## The main challenge

-Currently, losing connectivity with the cluster is not recognized.
-This information is needed for peers to know when to try to re-join once more.
-How this can be solved (it has to be solved prior to final grading of the solution):

-1. We could assume that if a peer has not sent a message during the previous 500 ms (needs experimental tuning), then the connection has been dropped.
-(Taking into account the characteristics of this traffic; normally, a keep-alive message would be necessary).

-1. More important: **how should I be testing such a scenario locally, on my notebook?**

 ## Assumptions

-* This is a 1st iteration.
-Apart from the main problem above, I’ve written down [what could/should be improved at the very end](#possible-improvements).
+* This is a 1st/2nd iteration.
+I’ve written down [what could/should be improved at the very end](#possible-improvements).

 * I’ve rejected the master/slave model from Control.Distributed,
   because I don’t have any information at all on what will fail.
 It